bueltge/MantisBT-Colorized/readme.md

 #### Using the Mantis Theme Manager

-Using the [Mantis theme manager](https://github.com/TimPietrusky/MantisThemeManager), the inatll options are a little different:
+Using the [Mantis theme manager](https://github.com/TimPietrusky/MantisThemeManager), the install options are a little different:

  1. Download
  2. Unpack the package